10 Book Dedication Examples to Help Your Next Book

 While you can read dedications specifically in your own genre, you don’t have to, strictly speaking.
 Dedications can be as varied as the authors who write them, so you’ll get a ton of variance in tone and style even within a genre.

-What’s most important is that you read a bunch of different book dedications, and preferably those that vary in length, style, and tone.
 Read snarky ones, romantic ones, dedications to people, dedications to places, and dedications to groups.
 This will help you get a sense of how to put your own dedication into words and it can give you ideas for how to best structure and stylize your dedication.

 If you know your dedicated subject, it might be especially helpful to look for how other authors have dedicated their books to the same subject.
 For example, look for how other authors dedicate their books to their spouses, children, or parents.
 Obviously, the exact relationships are wildly different, but it’ll give you some ideas.